Batunacun2020/XGBoost-SHAP-values/README.md

 Please check the install.txt.
 ## Data collection
 In line with previous studies, A total of 20 (include one policy proxy variable) drivers were used in this project to simulating grassland degradation in Xilingol.
+The data used in this project please check "dataImbalance.csv"
 ### Drvier description
 For example: disdens is the abbreviation of distance to dense grassland, it was the euclidean distance that calculated by ArcGIS.
 Disdens is a proxy drivers, that could stand for the existing dense grassland effects and the comprehensitive environment of the dense grassland.